Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/aggregate-functions.md

 WHERE price > 15;
 ```

+This will return the count of records with a price greater than 15.

 | count |
 | ----- |
 | 3     |

-_Fig.
-Number of books with price > 15_

-The result to the above query would tell us that there are 3 books in the table with prices greater than 15.
+This tells us that there are three books in the table with prices greater than 15.

 ### AVG

-We can also use the AVG function to calculate the average or mean of a column in a `SELECT` query.
+The `AVG` function calculates the average, or arithmetic mean, of a column in a `SELECT` query.

 ```sql
 SELECT AVG(price)
 FROM books;
 ```

-We could combine this to find books with above-average prices using a subquery.
+As we did in the earlier `MAX` example, we can use the aggregated result within a subquery.

 ```sql
 SELECT title